laserpants/trombone/docs/installation.rst

 To build Trombone you need

-* the PostgreSQL database server, and pg_config (available from libpq-dev in Debian);
+* the PostgreSQL database server, and pg_config (available from libpq-dev in Debian).

-as well as
+You also need

 * the `Cabal tool <https://www.haskell.org/cabal/>`_  -- a build system for Haskell programs, and
 * a recent version of GHC (`The Glasgow Haskell Compiler <https://www.haskell.org/ghc/>`_).